jebarpg/template-nodejs-project/repo_management_files/genericCommitMessages.md

 # Generic Commit Messages

 If you are making a commit without using the `cz` commit or the `bun cm` or `bun cm2` scripts then these are handy to copy and used to format your commits with.
+Also check out [this gist guide](https://gist.github.com/brianclements/841ea7bffdb01346392c#commit-message-header) to get a deeper understanding and intuition on how the commit messages are intended to be formatted.

 ## Examples of when you would use these